Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 17. Single-arm chin-up

-A single-arm chin-up is a challenging variation of the traditional chin-up, which targets the same muscle groups but with an added emphasis on grip strength and stability.
+A single-arm chin-up is a challenging variation of the traditional chin-up, which targets the same muscle groups but emphasizes grip strength and stability.

-One arm pull-ups and chin-ups are the best way to show how strong you are physically and mentally.
+One-arm pull-ups and chin-ups are the best ways to show your physical and mental strength.

 Grips the bar with one hand and performs the chin-up movement with that arm.